How to Flip Books on Amazon

 This is when you ship your listed books to Amazon and they do the shipping.
 The good thing about this is your inventory is unlimited and your listings are eligible for The Box and Prime.
 People do this for a living.
 But they work hard, all of the time.

 The down sides are

-There was a blog about a couple who vacationed their way across America in an R.V. by buying and shipping books along the way.
+There was a blog about a guy who vacationed his way across America in an R.V. by buying and shipping books along the way.
 Portland is not a good place to score cheap, popular books.
 Thrift stores have caught on, and hardbacks in good condition go for $4.
 Also we have Powell’s, and they’re also on Amazon.